cleesmith/writing_fodder/README.md

 - DOCX HTML Block Viewer - assists with debugging .docx formatting

 ### Formatting Tools
-- Paragraph Wrapper - formats text with line breaks at 70 characters (ideal for reading)
+- Paragraph Wrapper - formats text with line breaks at 70 characters *(ideal for reading)*
-- Paragraph Unwrapper - removes line breaks (useful for Vellum and TTS)
+- Paragraph Unwrapper - removes line breaks *(useful for Vellum and TTS)*
-- Text to Proper Chunks - formats text in 1000-5000 character segments for TextToSpeech
+- Text to Proper Chunks - formats text into 1000-5000 character segments for TextToSpeech (TTS)

-All browser tools work directly in your web browser without sending data to a server, ensuring your writing remains private and secure.
+All browser tools work directly in your web browser, if you prefer, without sending data to a server, ensuring your writing remains private and secure.

 Best of luck with your writing!